 Clinical Research Program

 The staff of the Clinical Research Program includes a director (PhD), research nurses, and a staff of on-call research nurses.
-Program areas of focus include Acute Care & Trauma Surgery/Surgical Critical Care, Podiatry, Surgical Oncology and Vascular specialties.
+Program areas include Acute Care & Trauma Surgery/Surgical Critical Care, Podiatry, Surgical Oncology and Vascular specialties.

 Clinical and Translational Science Institute (CTSI)